sumxyz/BestBuyApiTest/README.md

-2) In Eclipse right click on project and select 'Properties' Then select 'Java Build Path' and then 'Libraries' tab Under 'classpath' make sure to add the httpclient version 4.5.13 and testng.
+2) In Eclipse right click on project and select 'Properties' Then select 'Java Build Path' and then 'Libraries' tab Under 'classpath' make sure to add the httpclient version 4.5.13 (httpclient library has been uploaded to the repo) and testng.

 ***** To run tests: *****